cfw-guide/cemu.cfw.guide/docs/index.md

 ::: details Cemu can only run on 64-bit Windows systems.

 - If you have a 32-bit Windows system, this will not work
-- Cemu can run on Linux using [Wine](https://www.winehq.org) and [Lutris](https://lutris.net/) for the current best experience.
-There's also a way to use a [native Linux version](https://github.com/cemu-project/Cemu/blob/main/BUILD.md) but it has to be built from source until a full native Linux version is officially released.
+- Cemu can run on Linux using [Wine](https://www.winehq.org) and [Lutris](https://lutris.net/) for best results
+- You can also build Cemu natively for Linux and macOS, however you must [compile it yourself](https://github.com/cemu-project/Cemu/blob/main/BUILD.md)
+  - Performance is limited using these builds, and bugs may be more common
+  - Compatibility is extremely limited on macOS, and there is no native arm64 build avaible for Apple Silicon devices

 :::